shawnusaf/MELODIES-MONET/docs/getting_started/new_to_python.rst

 to learn more about GitHub.

-If you are planning to contribute code back to our MELODIES MONET code repository, you will need to add an ssh key to your Github account.
+If you are planning to contribute code back to our MELODIES MONET code repository, we recommend for you to add an ssh key to your Github account.
 Please follow these instructions from `Github <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`__.

 Conda